A Stable Marriage Requires Communication: Introduction

-Our lower bound for verification complexity (given in Theorem \ref{thm:query-informal}(b)) is tight.
-Indeed there exists a simple deterministic algorithm for verifying the stability of a proposed marriage, which requires $\Oh(n^2)$ queries even in the weak comparison model that allows only for queries of the form ``does woman~$w$ prefer man~$m_1$ over man~$m_2$?'' and, dually, ``does man~$m$ prefer woman~$w_1$ over woman~$w_2$?''.\footnote{By simple batching, this verification algorithm can be converted into one that uses only $\Oh(\frac{n^2}{\log n})$ queries, each of which returns an answer of length $\log n$ bits (with each query still regarding the preferences of only a single participant).
-This highlights the fact that the lower bounds of \cite{HN90} crucially depend on the exact type of queries allowed in their model.} We do not know whether the lower bound is tight also for finding a stable marriage (Theorem~\ref{thm:query-informal}(a)).
-Gale and Shapley's algorithm uses $\Oh(n^2)$ queries in the worst case, but $\Oh(n^2)$~of these queries require each an answer of length $\log n$ bits, and thus the algorithm requires a total of $\Oh(n^2 \log n)$ Boolean queries, or bits of communication.
+Our lower bound for verification complexity (given in Theorem \ref{thm:query-informal}(\ref{thm:query-informal-verify})) is tight.
+Indeed there exists a simple deterministic algorithm for verifying the stability of a proposed marriage, which requires $\Oh(n^2)$ queries even in the weak comparison model that allows only for queries of the form ``does woman~$w$ prefer man~$m_1$ over man~$m_2$?'' and, dually, ``does man~$m$ prefer woman~$w_1$ over woman~$w_2$?''\footnote{By simple batching, this verification algorithm can be converted into one that uses only $\Oh(\frac{n^2}{\log n})$ queries, each of which returns an answer of length $\log n$ bits (with each query still regarding the preferences of only a single participant).
+This highlights the fact that the lower bounds of \cite{HN90} crucially depend on the exact type of queries allowed in their model.} We do not know whether the lower bound is tight also for finding a stable marriage (Theorem~\ref{thm:query-informal}(\ref{thm:query-informal-find})).
+Gale and Shapley's algorithm uses $\Oh(n^2)$ queries in the worst case, but $\Oh(n^2)$~of these queries require answers of $\log n$ bits each.
+Thus, the algorithm requires a total of $\Oh(n^2 \log n)$ Boolean queries, or bits of communication.
 We do not know whether $\Oh(n^2)$ Boolean queries suffice for any algorithm.
-While the gap between Gale and Shapley's algorithm and our lower bound is small, we believe that it is interesting, as the number of queries performed by the algorithm is exactly linear in the input encoding length; an even slightly sublinear algorithm would therefore be interesting.\footnote{Note that, as shown in Appendix~\ref{nondeterministic}, the \emph{nondeterministic} communication complexity is $\Theta(n^2)$, so proving higher lower bounds for the deterministic or randomized case may be challenging.} We indeed do not have any $o(n^2 \log n)$ algorithm, even randomized and even in the strong two-party communication model, nor do we have any improved $\omega(n^2)$ lower bound, even for deterministic algorithms and even in the simple comparison model.
+While the gap between Gale and Shapley's algorithm and our lower bound is small, we believe that it is interesting, as the number of queries performed by the algorithm is exactly linear in the input encoding length.
+An even slightly sublinear algorithm would therefore be interesting.\footnote{Note that, as shown in Appendix~\ref{nondeterministic}, the \emph{nondeterministic} communication complexity is $\Theta(n^2)$, so proving higher lower bounds for the deterministic or randomized case may be challenging.} We indeed do not have any $o(n^2 \log n)$ algorithm, even randomized and even in the strong two-party communication model, nor do we have any improved $\omega(n^2)$ lower bound, even for deterministic algorithms and even in the simple comparison model.\footnote{It is interesting to note that Bei \emph{et al.}~\cite{BeiChenZhang13} identify a similar gap for the stable marriage problem in a dramatically different computation model of trial and error.}

 \begin{open} Consider the Comparison model for stable marriage that only allows for queries of the form ``does man~$m$ prefer woman~$w_1$ over woman~$w_2$?'' and, dually, ``does woman~$w$ prefer man~$m_1$ over man~$m_2$?''.
 How many such queries are required, in the worst case, to find a stable marriage? \end{open}